hammer2383/Dynamo-Python/README.md

 # Dynamo-Python
 Python code that I used in my Dynamo sciprt

-Here the list of the program and short description of it.
+Here's the list of the program and short description of it.